nk1044/autoDocs/Readme.md

 {
   title: 'Title of Your Notes',
   path: 'Folder_name/File_name', // Path to the note file
-  Type: 'File', // Options: 'File' or 'Folder'
-  children: [], // Required only if Type is 'Folder'
+  children: [], // Required only if you want to add multiple notes in one space (follow same format for children) }
-}
 ```